Spring Cloud Configuration Server - Spring Cloud HashiCorp Vault

 Kubernetes Authentication

-Kubernetes authentication mechanism allows to authenticate with Vault using a Kubernetes Service Account Token.
+Kubernetes authentication mechanism allows CAS to authenticate with Vault using a Kubernetes Service Account Token.
 The authentication is role based and the role is bound to a service account name and a namespace.

 The following settings and properties are available from the CAS configuration catalog: